Planning Your Research

 - Unclear or unethical author’s rights

 Be sure to check the journal name in a reputable source, such as the Directory of Open Access Journals (DOAJ) for open access publications, or Ulrich’s Periodical Directory for other journals.
 Note: Ulrich’s must be accessed through the University Libraries website.
-It can be found in the list of databases.
+It can be found in the list of databases, and is listed as Ulrichsweb.

 Finally, consider publishing your manuscript in an open access repository or publication.
 You can learn more about this in the Publishing chapter of this book.